revature-scalawags/speart-project-1/README.md

 * Read English Wikipedia Clickstream data from an HDFS cluster.
 * Return a dataset different queries.
 Example: What is the most clicked Wikipedia page?
 What is the most clicked Wikipedia to Wikipedia page?
+* Uses Hive by endpoint created by docker.

 To-do list:
 * Reduce the data through a map reduce before uploading the data in HDFS for faster quering.